nagisa77/yt-dlp-translate/README.md

 This project automates two steps of my personal workflow:

-1. Create or locate a playlist on YouTube through the YouTube Data API and list all its video URLs.
+1. Create or locate a playlist on YouTube through the YouTube Data API and list all its video URLs, **or** read a list of URLs directly from `config.yaml`.
 2. Download each video together with its English subtitles using [yt-dlp](https://github.com/yt-dlp/yt-dlp).

 The downloaded files are stored locally so they can later be translated to Chinese and played back on Apple TV.